 Pam Patrin – Member at Large

-Pam Patrin, married to George for 40 years, 23 as a military spouse, provides the family-perspective to Serendipity Alliance.
+Pam Patrin provides the family-perspective to Serendipity Alliance (23 years as a military spouse).
 After obtaining an Apparel Arts certificate from the Vocational Technical Institute in Minneapolis, MN, Pam began raising her three boys, volunteering in elementary school classes and Sunday school.
 Work as a Garment Piece Worker, Christmas (Santa) Photo Taker, Sales Clerk and Buyer Clerical, in-home Day Care Provider, and Central Supply Aide for a County Medical Center make her well-suited to understanding the needs of working families.
 Mrs. Patrin received the prestigious Dr. Mary E. Walker Medical Command Award at the Presidio of Monterey in California, where her work as Commander’s wife was key in establishing a one-stop in-processing center for military students at the Defense Language Institute.
 Pam passionately promotes suicide prevention programs since the untimely death of her 20 year old son, Andrew, in April 2009 and is a champion for families and healthcare reform in partnership with her husband.
-Pam lives in San Antonio, TX, loving and caring for two granddaughters in Austin.
-PPatrin@serendipityalliance.org
+Pam lives in San Antonio, TX, loving and caring for two granddaughters in Austin. email@example.com

 Lindy Williamson – Training Director

-Currently she is a crisis response provider for Employee Assistance Organizations and regularly teaches Critical Incident Stress Management Classes with the International Critical Incident Stress Foundation and is a keynote speaker and panelist at national symposiums and conferences serving the needs of mental health agencies and emergency services on the state, regional and national level.
-LWilliamson@serendipityalliance.org
+A crisis response provider for Employee Assistance Organizations, Lindy regularly teaches Critical Incident Stress Management Classes with the International Critical Incident Stress Foundation and is a keynote speaker and panelist at national symposiums and conferences serving the needs of mental health agencies and emergency services on the state, regional and national level. firstname.lastname@example.org

 Patti Derr – Education Director